• Skip to main content

 Two educators from California have been nominated for the prestigious “Patricia Behring Teacher of the Year” award, a national honor for teachers who engage History Day students through innovative teaching and active learning strategies.
 The winners will be announced during the National History Day awards ceremony.
 California’s nominees are:

-McKinleyville High School, Humboldt County
+Northwood High School, Orange County

 Senior Division (Grades 9–12)

-Venado Middle School, Orange County
+Ray Wiltsey Middle School, San Bernardino County

 Junior Division (Grades 6–8)